 If there’s one thing I’ve learned over the years, it’s that you must have a sense of humor.
 What can you do but laugh at yourself when you’ve spent the afternoon lovingly baking a pie and realize as you’re about to put it on the table that you forgot the sugar?
 Or you park your newly washed car under a tree full of bird nests?
 Yes, it’s annoying, but it’s funny, too.
 At least, it will be funny when you tell the story in a couple of weeks.
 But gardening humor is different.

-Who but another gardener could understand why you wouldn’t want to go get manicures with your girlfriends?
+Who but another gardener could understand why you wouldn’t want to get a manicure in a nail salon with someone you know well (unless you don’t care that a friend will see your grubby nails)?
 And would anyone other than a gardener try so hard to find a good home for a metal pig?

 You read that right.
 In the Gardening Humor collection, Steve Mauer shares the story of “The Metal Pig.”
 The pig was a neighborhood fixture for several years, belonging first to an older couple, then adopted by Steve’s family.
 As their garden grew larger, though, it was time to rehome the pig.
 He asked around, but no one wanted the pig, although his neighbors all agreed it was cute.
 Then on an afternoon walk, Steve noticed another metal pig.
 What happened?
 Well, I’ll let Steve tell the tale.